FelipePDS/FelipePDS/README.md

 :briefcase: Just studying and collaborating on projects

 :office: Internet computing: <br>
 Software development and structuring &bull;
 Design &bull;
 Database modeling &bull;
-Networks &bull;
+Networks <br>
 Management of operating systems &bull;
 Marketing &bull;
 Entrepreneurship

-:rocket: Objetivo
+:rocket: Objective: Program to help with something

 <!--
 **FelipePDS/FelipePDS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.